Afro-Brazilians: Media

-In the fashion world blacks and "pardos" are also poorly represented.
+In the fashion world Afro-Brazilians are also poorly represented.
 In Brazil there is a clear predominance of models from the South of Brazil, mostly of European descent.
 Many black models complained of the difficulty of finding work in the fashion world in Brazil.
 This reflects a Caucasian standard of beauty demanded by the media.
 To change this trend, the Black Movement of Brazil entered in court against the fashion show, where almost all the models were whites.
 In a fashion show during São Paulo Fashion Week in January 2008, of the 344 models only eight (2.3% of total) were blacks.
 A public attorney required the fashion show to contract Black models and demanded that during São Paulo Fashion Week 2009, at least 10% of the models should be "Blacks, Afro-descendants or Indians", under penalty of fine of 250,000 reais.

+Culture

+Carnival in Brazil is the traditional combination of a Roman Catholic festival with the lively celebrations of people of African ancestry.
+It evolved principally in urban coastal areas, notably in the former plantation zones along the coast between Recife and Rio de Janeiro.
+Salvador's Carnival is less highly commercialized and has a stronger African component.